Added to Cart

 Learn More

-HOW TO GROW WILD BERGAMOT
+HOW TO GROW WILD BERQAMOT

 Sow seeds in flats, and barely cover them with soil.
 When the plants have their first true leaves, transplant into individual containers.
 Transplant outside into the ground when plants are 3-4” tall in late spring or summer (6-8 weeks after starting seeds), 12”-18” apart.
 Keep the soil moist but avoid overhead watering as plants are susceptible to powdery mildew.
 Divide the plant every 3 years by replanting new side shoots and composting old center growth.
 Wild bergamot prefers well-drained but moist sand, loam, clay slightly acidic or calcareous soil.
 Flowers in its second year.
 Soil pH 5.1-7.8.
 Hardiness zones 3-9.
 Perennial.